onap/archived-cli/docs/index.rst

-Both Information and Communication Technology customers prefer Command Line Interface (CLI) over Graphical user interface (GUI) in many situations such as automation, devops, CI&CD.
+Both Information and Communication Technology customers prefer Command Line Interface (CLI) over Graphical user interface (GUI) in many situations such as automation, Devops, CI&CD.
 So CLI is always been as integral part of software products and platforms.

-ONAP CLI provides the command line interface for ONAP functionalities and in Amesterdam release, it provides commands for following features:
+ONAP CLI provides the command line interface for ONAP functionalities and in Amsterdam release, it provides commands for following features:

 * ONAP micro-service discovery
 * ONAP external system and VNF cloud on-boarding